Skip to content

 If you would like to learn about our partner programme for self-sovereign identity vendors, please reach out to us at [email protected].

-Please feel free to ask us any questions on the cheqd Community Slack.
+Please feel free to ask us any questions on the cheqd Community.
 We also hugely believe in the value of the community supporting and engaging with each other, so whenever you see someone in need of support, feel free to jump in.

 Onwards and upwards,